 ii Private equity transactions

-International real estate private equity firms and Australian-based private equity-style real estate managers have been active in acquiring and disposing of a range of real estate assets over the past few years, including, in the past 12 months, through corporate real estate transactions.
+Real estate private equity firms have been active in acquiring and disposing of a range of real estate assets over the past few years, including, in the past 12 months.

 Real estate companies and firms

 i Publicly traded REITs and REOCs – structure and role in the market

 The larger publicly traded REITs in Australia have significant market capitalisations and are typically structured to hold (in a tax-efficient way) both passive real estate assets and active business operations.

 The top 20 ASX-listed REITs range from a market capitalisation of over A$34 billion to a market capitalisation of about A$1 billion.
 The largest REIT, Goodman Group, is an integrated industrial property manager with assets across Australia, the Americas, Asia and Europe.
 The next largest REIT, the retail property focused Scentre Group, has a market capitalisation of over A$14 billion.